dynamiqs/dynamiqs/docs/documentation/basics/workflow.md

 ## III.
 Run the simulation

 We can now run the simulation.
-This is done by calling the [`dq.sesolve()`][dynamiqs.sesolve] function, which returns an instance of the [`SEResult`][dynamiqs.SEResult] class.
+This is done by calling the [`dq.sesolve()`][dynamiqs.sesolve] function, which returns an instance of the [`SESolveResult`][dynamiqs.SESolveResult] class.
 This object contains the computed states, the observables, and various information about the solver.

 ```python
 # run simulation